 Your franchisor may request that you sign a confidentiality agreement before being granted access to the franchisor’s operations manual and other proprietary information.
 This is not an unreasonable request and is perfectly legal.
-Signing a confidentiality agreement is generally a necessary initial step in the sales process, but is not the type of agreement that triggers disclosure obligations under Federal or state law.
+Signing a confidentiality agreement is generally a necessary initial step in the sales process but is not the type of agreement that triggers disclosure obligations under Federal or state law.

 Federal and New Jersey law does not mean that a franchisor must give a disclosure document to any person who may desire a copy.
-Rather, it applies where you and the franchisor have already conducted a series of specific discussions or negotiations and/or otherwise have taken steps to begin the sales process.
+Rather, it applies where you and the franchisor have already conducted a series of discussions and/or negotiations and/or otherwise have taken steps to begin the formal sales process.
 The purpose of this law enables you as a prospective franchisee to ask to see a copy of the FDD before agreeing to travel to the franchisor company headquarters or spending additional money during the pre-sale process.

 What Types of Relationships are Covered Under Federal Law?